Vantiq/vantiq-extension-sources/README.md

 }
 ```

-Then, we would us the VANTIQ CLI to load that source implementation.
+Then, we would use the VANTIQ CLI to load that source implementation.

 ```
 vantiq -s <profileName> load sourceimpls exampleImpl.json